-Our pick for: Best Electric Scooter Under $600
+Editor’s Choices for Best Electric Scooters Under $600

 Premium Commuter ($600 to $1200)

-These scooters typically add suspension, larger motors, bigger batteries, and better brakes to the budget offerings.
-The ride will be more comfortable, safer, and have better range due to these upgrades.
-However, there is a tradeoff with increased weight and size that will make loading into a car or carrying up stairs more difficult.
+These scooters typically add suspension, larger motors, bigger batteries, and better brakes to the Budget or Mid-range offerings.
+The ride will be more comfortable, safer, and have a better range due to these upgrades.
+However, there is a tradeoff with increased weight — expect these scooters to be around 40 lbs (18 kg) — that makes loading into a car or carrying upstairs more difficult.

 Electric Scooter Features